 If you like this article or have found it useful, please consider donating towards the work of International Viewpoint.
 Simply follow this link: [Donate](#) then enter an amount of your choice.
 One-off donations are very welcome.
 But regular donations by standing order are also vital to our continuing functioning.
 See the last paragraph of [this article](#) for our bank account details and take out a standing order.
-Thanks.

-[1] The so-called colonels' junta followed a coup d'état in 1967, aimed at preventing mobilizations that could have followed the election of a centrist government led by the veteran politician Giorgos Papandreu.

-This dictatorship, strongly supported if not instigated by the United States, lasted until 1974, after these colonels, increasingly destabilized, particularly by student revolts, attempted a nationalist adventure with the support of a dictatorship in Cyprus, which was followed by a military invasion by Turkey which took in two steps 38% of the island's territory and this occupation is continuing until today, against all efforts for the reunification of the island."
+Thanks. --- [1] The so-called colonels' junta followed a coup d'état in 1967, aimed at preventing mobilizations that could have followed the election of a centrist government led by the veteran politician Giorgos Papandreu.
+This dictatorship, strongly supported if not instigated by the United States, lasted until 1974, after these colonels, increasingly destabilised, particularly by student revolts, attempted a nationalist adventure with a military landing in Cyprus, leading to a devastating response from Turkey and the division of the island, part of which remains occupied by the Turkish army today.